Identifying Overly Restrictive Matching Patterns in SMT-based Program Verifiers (extended version): SMT-COMP Benchmarks Selection

 First, we used manually-collected benchmarks with known triggering issues from Dafny \cite{Leino2010}, F* \cite{Swamy2016}, Gobra \cite{Gobra}, and Viper \cite{MuellerSchwerhoffSummers16}.
 We reconstructed 4, respectively 2 inconsistent axiomatizations from Dafny and F*, based on the changes from the repositories and the messages from the issue trackers; we obtained 11~inconsistent axiomatizations of arrays and option types from Gobra's developers and collected 15 incompleteness issues from Viper's test suite~\cite{ViperTestSuite}, with at least one assertion needed only for triggering.
 These contain algorithms for arrays, binomial heaps, binary search trees, and regression tests.
 The file sizes (minimum-maximum number of formulas or quantifiers) are shown in \tabref{tab:verifiers}, columns 3--4.

-\paragraph{Configurations.} We ran our tool with five configurations, to also analyze the impact of its parameters (see \algref{lst:Algorithm} and \appendixref{sec:extensions}).
-The default configuration C0 has: $\sigma = 0.3$ (similarity threshold), $\beta=64$ (batch size, i.e., the number of candidate terms validated together), $\neg$type (no type-based constraints), $\neg$sub (no unification for sub-terms).
+\paragraph{Configurations.} We ran our tool with five configurations, to also analyze the impact of its parameters (see \algref{lst:Algorithm} and \ifdefined \extendedVersion \appendixref{sec:extensions}). \else Appx.
+C of \cite{Bugariu21}). \fi The default configuration C0 has: $\sigma = 0.3$ (similarity threshold), $\beta=64$ (batch size, i.e., the number of candidate terms validated together), $\neg$type (no type-based constraints), $\neg$sub (no unification for sub-terms).
 The other configurations differ from C0 in the parameters shown in \tabref{tab:verifiers}.
 All configurations use $\maxClusterDepth = 2$ (maximum transitivity depth), $\maxNumModels = 4$ (maximum number of different models), and 600s timeout per file.

 \paragraph{Results.} Columns 5--9 in \tabref{tab:verifiers} show the number of files solved by each configuration, column 10 summarizes the files solved by at least one.
-Overall, we synthesized suited triggering terms for 65,62\%, including all F* and Gobra benchmarks.
-An F* unsoundness exposed by all configurations in $\approx$60s is presented in \figref{fig:fstar_div}.
-It required two developers to be manually diagnosed based on a bug report~\cite{Fstar1848}.
-A simplified Gobra axiomatization for option types, solved by C4 in $\approx$13s, is shown in \figref{fig:Type-based constraints}.
-Gobra's team spent one week in identifying some of the issues.
+Overall, we found suited triggering terms for 65,6\%, including all F* and Gobra benchmarks.
+An F* unsoundness exposed by all configurations in $\approx$60s is given in \ifdefined \extendedVersion \figref{fig:fstar_div}. \else \cite{Bugariu21} (Fig. 9). \fi It required two developers to be manually diagnosed based on a bug report~\cite{Fstar1848}.
+A simplified Gobra axiomatization for option types, solved by C4 in $\approx$13s, is shown in \ifdefined \extendedVersion \figref{fig:Type-based constraints}. \else \cite{Bugariu21} (Fig. 11). \fi Gobra's team spent one week to identify some of the issues.
 As our triggering terms for F* and Gobra were similar to the manually-written ones, they could have reduced the human effort in localizing and fixing the errors.